 - 2. Promote and secure plan adoption and extension of MOUs within East and West Branch Delaware communities.
-(DCPD, SCMPr Staff) - 3.
+(DCPD, SCMPr Staff) - a.
+Memorandum of Understandings (MOUs) have been extended for all municipalities.
+These MOUs do not have an expiration, but have the opportunity to be terminated by either party upon 30 days written notice. - 3.
 Encourage municipalities to continue to develop stream stewardship requirements in their local comprehensive plans and land use regulations.
 (DCPD, SCMPr Staff, NYCDEP) - 4.
 Encourage municipalities to continue to participate in the PAC and Sub-committees.
-(SCMPr Staff, NYC DEP, DCPD)

-K. Develop a Process for Updating the East and West Branch Delaware River Stream Corridor Management Plan Action Items
+(SCMPr Staff, NYC DEP, DCPD) - J. Develop a Process for Updating the East and West Branch Delaware River Stream Corridor Management Plan Action Items - 1.
 Work with the Project Advisory Committee and it's Sub-Committees to initiate a comprehensive review of the East and West Branch Delaware River Stream Corridor Management Plan and initiate a process to update the plan as required.
-(PAC, DCPD, SCMPr Staff, DEP staff)

-L. Expand Public Education and Outreach Efforts Action Items

-- 1. Fund and implement education and outreach activities identified and prioritized by the Project Advisory Committee Education and Outreach sub-committee.
+(PAC, DCPD, SCMPr Staff, DEP staff) - K. Expand Public Education and Outreach Efforts Action Items - 1.
+Fund and implement education and outreach activities identified and prioritized by the Project Advisory Committee Education and Outreach sub-committee.
 (PAC, SCMPr Staff) - 2.
 Continue to educate municipalities and communities on the importance of floodplain function and the benefits of preserving floodplains, and opportunities for improving flood protection and reducing flood damages through the refinement and use of digital flood insurance rate maps (DFIRMs), the participation in the LFHMP, and other State/Federal programs such as the Community Rating System.
 (DCPD Staff, SCMPr Staff, NYSDEC) - 3.
 Develop and implement an education and outreach effort to support the LFHMP for a range of involved and affected stakeholders including community officials, involved outside government agencies, landowners, residents and not for profit groups.
 (DCSWCD staff, DC Planning Department staff, Department of Watershed Affairs, NYCDEP, CWC) - 4.
 Work with area schools and BOCES programs to educate students and promote awareness of stream process, floodplain preservation and streamside vegetation.
 Develop and promote a stream awareness program that can be used in area schools and with youth groups.
 (SCMPr Staff, DCPD staff, NYCDEP, CWC, BOCES and area schools) - 5.
 Provide training and outreach to area real estate agents and bankers about the importance of preserving floodplains and the required disclosures of floodplain development permitting requirements.
 (SCMPr Staff, DCPD staff and NYCDEP) - 6.
 Provide up-to-date information to the catskillstreams.org website as well as support for the revision and maintenance of the Catskill Streams website. - 7.
-Participate in the West-of-Hudson watershed-wide education and outreach efforts. - 8.
-Maintain an up to date project status and education outreach information on the DCSWCD website.
+Participate in the West-of-Hudson watershed-wide education and outreach efforts.

-M. Scientifically-Based Post-Flood Emergency Stream Intervention Action Items

-- 1. Provide Post-Flood Emergency Stream Intervention training to contractors, local municipalities, and agencies on an as needed basis.
+- 8. Maintain an up-to-date project status and education outreach information on the DCSWCD website. - L. Scientifically-Based Post-Flood Emergency Stream Intervention Action Items - 1.
+Provide Post-Flood Emergency Stream Intervention training to contractors, local municipalities, and agencies on an as needed basis.
 (Workshop, SCMPr Staff, NYC DEP Project Managers) - a.
 Provide technical assistance to the State wide Emergency Stream Intervention, on an as needed basis. - i.
 Post-Flood training has become a widely accepted practice that is being recognized throughout the State as the preferred practice for stream mitigation after the flood.
 Many agencies have requested training, which is being provided through Soil and Water Conservation District across New York State as well as through NYS DEC. - 2.
 Continue to provide technical assistance to municipalities with emergency stream intervention measures during flood recovery.
 (SCMPr Staff) - 3.
 Continue to provide technical review assistance to local planning and town boards when working on projects that include streams, culverts or floodplain infringements.
 (DCPD, SCMPr Staff)